bitbronze/picy/README.md

 # picy
-An icecast server written in python?
-(This is a step towards )
+An Icecast server written in Python?
+(This is a step towards an NTRIP Caster written in Python).